robinagandhi/swa/pages/syllabus.md

 * SA5.
 Students will be able to apply software assurance standards and tools to analyze code.
 * SA6.
 Students will be able to examine, synthesize, discuss, and present evidence related to software assurance.
 * SA7.
 Students will be able to give examples of activities that occur within a software assurance maturity framework.
+* SA8.
+Students will be able to use modern software engineering tools for code management and collaboration

 # Teaching methods
 * Online flipped class format